 Through what are considered non-threatening activities like drawing, painting, pastels, print making, collage, sculpture and art journals that include writing, patients can share their state of mind in a relaxed setting and gain support and insight from the art therapist.

 Sofia's Hope has teamed up with Eliane Cristian, a Licensed Creative Arts Therapist and Certified Child Life Specialist with twenty-two years of experience at the Cohen Children's Medical Center in NYC to offer this program.
-Ms. Cristian will be making monthly four hour visits to each hospital/clinic.
+Ms. Cristian will be making monthly four hour visits to hospitals/clinics.
 Half the time will be dedicated to group therapy and other half to sessions with individual patients, parents and/or siblings.
+Virtual sessions via FaceTime or Zoom are also available upon request .
+To book your session, please click below:

 Guidestar provides information that enables users to make better decisions regarding their charitable giving.
 Click here to visit our profile.